BernhardHumm/AAI/manuscript/01_Introduction.md

 To quote Mark Twain (or Niels Bohr maybe others), ["It’s Difficult to Make Predictions, Especially About the Future"](https://quoteinvestigator.com/2013/10/20/no-predict/) ;-).
 I personally assume that the ever increasing automation technology will, in fact, decrease the need for human labor since we cannot (and should not) increase consumption forever.
 In this case it will be necessary to come to a societal agreement of how to distribute the wealth generated by machines.
 Some discuss a [basic income](https://en.wikipedia.org/wiki/Basic_income) as one model.

 Also, as a society, we must come to an agreement, which decisions we may leave to machines and which ones we must not.
 Alan Bundy pointedly and correctly states in an [CACM viewpoint](https://cacm.acm.org/magazines/2017/2/212436-smart-machines-are-not-a-threat-to-humanity/): "Smart machines are not a threat to humanity.
-Worrying about machines that are too smart distracts us from the real and present threat from machines that are too dumb".
+Worrying about machines that are too smart distracts us from the real and present threat from machines that are too dumb". *Bias in machine learning* is an issue which has come to public attention recently.
+Since machine learning depends on data, the quality of data severely affects the quality of decision being made.
+But data can be biased due to the creators or origins of data - and thus, decisions based on machine learning can be biased.

 More and more decisions are delegated to machines although, of course, no piece of software is perfect.
 This may be fine for self-driving cars, at least as soon as they drive safer than average humans (which I expect in the foreseeable future).
 But it may be dangerous in areas where decisions by machines may have far-reaching impacts that no human can foresee.
 One of those areas may be high-frequency trading where machines autonomously make selling and buying decisions, but the impact on the global financial market is unclear.
 Even more critical are autonomous weapons that are programmed to detect alleged attacks automatically and to start a counter-strike without human intervention.
 An [open letter from AI and robotics researchers on autonomous weapons](https://futureoflife.org/open-letter-autonomous-weapons/) in which this issue is discussed was signed by more than 30,000 people.

+Data-intensive applications like machine learning may use an enormous amount of computing power and, thus energy.
+Thus, positive societal effects of AI may be alleviated by a large carbon footprint. *Green AI* is the field which tries to reduce negative effects of AI on the environment.

 Computer scientists developing AI applications must be aware of their impact and act responsibly.
 Current keywords in the debate are responsible AI, ethical AI, human-centered AI or explainable AI.
 We will cover aspects of this in the book.

 ## Prominent AI Projects